VerKnowSys/Syndir/README.md

 ## Synshot features:
 * Uses Syndir core.
 Uses SSH public key authentication.
 * Simple, small tray application for OSX and Linux.
 * Blazing fast.
-It reuses and maintains single connection to SFTP host.
+It reuses and maintains single connection to SCP host.
 * Works under huge IO/Network loads.
 * Security through obscurity.
 Each screenshot is uploaded first, then renamed to SHA1 of it's name.
 * After each upload automatically copies destination link to system clipboard.